bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/users/get-github-public-users.md

 The type `GitHubUserQuery`:

+!!! warning "Warning"
-* At least one of the following properties are required.
+    At least one of the following properties are required.

 ```TypeScript
 {